 - Coderbyte offer a mix of free and paid resources and challenges for software engineers looking to practice their skills.
 Read more about Coderbyte in our review.

 - Leetcode and HackerRank are the most common sources for software engineer interview questions to practice, but they do not provide interview training.

 - Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
 Read more about Interview Cake in our review.

-- Learneroo is a similar platform where software engineers can practice technical questions.
+- Learneroo and Skilled.dev are similar platforms where software engineers can practice technical questions.

 - If you are looking for technical questions directly in your email, Daily Coding Problem is a newsletter that sends 1 problem a day and the solutions for those who subscribe.

 - Similarly, Quastor sends out a daily newsletter with software engineering interview questions.
 They also have a free online course.

 - Software engineers can use the tracks offered by Educative to brush up on skills or practice for specific-language interviews.